 GeneCards Summary for MID1 Gene

 MID1 (Midline 1) is a Protein Coding gene.
-Diseases associated with MID1 include x-linked opitz g/bbb syndrome and laryngeal cleft.
-Among its related pathways are Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ubiquitin protein ligase binding and ligase activity.
-An important paralog of this gene is FSD1L.
+Diseases associated with MID1 include opitz gbbb syndrome, type i and x-linked opitz g/bbb syndrome.
+Among its related pathways are Immune System and Interferon gamma signaling.
+GO annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
+An important paralog of this gene is TRIM13.

 UniProtKB/Swiss-Prot for MID1 Gene

 Has E3 ubiquitin ligase activity towards IGBP1, promoting its monoubiquitination, which results in deprotection of the catalytic subunit of protein phosphatase PP2A, and its subsequent degradation by polyubiquitination.